M0RGaming/ArtaeumGroupTool/README.md

 - Visual notification if in healing range of crown

 ### Requirements:
-- LibAddonMenu2, LibMapPins, LibMapPing, Lib3D, LibGPS, Lib3DArrow, LibGroupCombatStats, LibGroupBroadcast
+- LibAddonMenu2, LibMapPins, LibGroupCombatStats, LibGroupBroadcast